Overpressure ammunition: Custom and handloaded overpressure cartridges

-Some older cartridges, especially those that were originally black-powder cartridges, such as the .45 Colt (1873) and .45-70 (1873), are capable of being loaded to far higher levels than was originally possible.
-Because modern firearms are much stronger than the original black powder era firearms (for example, many .45 Colt guns are built on the same frame as .44 Magnum versions) a combination of modern firearm and specially loaded ammunition can provide performance to rival modern cartridges.
-However, these high-pressure loading can only be used in modern firearms.
+Some older cartridges, especially those that were originally black-powder cartridges such as the 1873-vintage .45 Colt and .45-70, are capable of being loaded to far higher levels than was originally possible.
+Because modern firearms are much stronger than the original black powder era firearms (for example, many guns chambered in .45 Colt are built on the same frame as .41 Magnum and .44 Magnum versions) a combination of modern firearm and specially loaded ammunition can provide performance to rival modern higher pressure cartridges.
+However, these high-pressure loadings can only be used in modern firearms, because they are produced using higher quality materials and enhanced manufacturing techniques.
 Because of the potential danger in shooting these "unofficial magnum" cartridges, they are generally only available if handloaded or purchased from low-volume specialty manufacturers.
 SAAMI specifications may or may not exist for these loads, so extra caution must be used.
-Generally, the manufacturer or data publisher will specify exactly which makes and/or models of firearm can or cannot be safely used with a given load, such as "Only for use in Ruger and Thompson/Center Contenders", "Use only in modern Marlin and Winchester repeating actions" or "Ruger No. 1 and No. 3".
+Generally, the manufacturer or data publisher will specify exactly which makes and/or models of firearm can or cannot be safely used with a given load, such as "Only for use in Ruger and Thompson/Center Contenders", "Use only in modern Marlin and Winchester lever-action rifles" or in "Ruger No. 1 and Ruger No. 3" single-shot rifles.

 In many cases, these loads are not pressure tested, but are tested by firing in particular firearms, then checked for signs of excessive pressure.
 In some cases, high pressure ammunition is restricted to law enforcement sales, such as Federal's .38 Special +P+ and 9mm Parabellum +P+ Hydra-Shok cartridges.
 The following table lists some non-SAAMI +P loads for which the manufacturer publishes pressure information.

-+P ammunition use
++P ammunition and usage

 Unless the firearm is explicitly marked as being +P rated or it is clearly stated in the gun's manual, +P ammunition should not be used.
 If in doubt, a check by a gunsmith or contacting the gun's manufacturer will verify the safety of +P ammunition in a particular firearm.
 Ammunition that is loaded to +P pressures is clearly marked on the headstamp as such, for example a 9mm would be marked "9mm Parabellum +P".

-The use of +P or +P+ ammunition does accelerate wear and reduces the service life on the component parts on any pistol.
+The use of +P or +P+ ammunition accelerates wear and reduces the service life on the component parts on any pistol.

 In addition to questions of safety and durability are issues of reliability and usability.
 Since +P cartridges may generate a significantly different quality of recoil, this can affect firearm function.
 For example, recoil operated firearms may fail to function if the velocity of the recoiling parts is too high; in lightweight revolvers, the cartridge case may recoil away from the bullet with sufficient force to overcome the crimp, allowing the bullet to move forward in the cylinder and causing the cylinder to bind.
 The increased velocities and pressures of a +P loading will increase muzzle blast and recoil, and may prove difficult to handle for many shooters; these problems are exacerbated by compact, lightweight guns with short barrels.